Some light snow mixed with sleet then changing to rain Wednesday

-After a break today with some bright and beautiful sunshine, round two of wintry weather this week is already approaching northeast from the southwest.
-Some light measurable snow is possible with this system with the higher totals around and north of Blue Mountain and in the higher elevations of the mountains.
+Some light measurable snow is possible as our next storm system arrives today with the higher totals around and north of Blue Mountain and in the higher elevations of the mountains.
 Wednesday late morning will start with the onset of some snow mixed with sleet leading into the early afternoon hours.
 Eventually some milder air will wrap in changing the snow over to a chilly rain, some of which will be heavy at times.
 The rain will continue into the evening and parts of the overnight hours before departing northeast.
-So, the morning commute, depending how early you leave will have some snow showers and the commute home will have mainly rain.
+So, the morning commute, depending how early you leave, will have some snow showers and the commute home will have mainly rain.
 Some slippery roads are likely so please use extra caution!
 Drier conditions return through the end of the work week and into early next week.
 Temperatures stay at or above average and skies will generally be partly to mostly cloudy.

 DETAILED FORECAST